 4. The EVPRI will maintain copies of all relevant appointment documents and will provide timely notice to the Dean or Unit Head when review of performance and notification of the Scholar is required.

 Program changes.
 Changes to this program can be made at any time by the Office of the Executive Vice President for Research and Innovation.
-All persons designated as University Scholars or Distinguished University Scholars as of August 15, 2014 will continue (‘be grandfathered”) under current contract terms, including future renewals if any.

 If you have any questions or would like more information, please contact Dr. M. Cynthia Logsdon, Director of Research Academic Programs.